TG-TG-TG-TG-TG-TG/Aurora-for-ChatGPT/README.md

 Made by **@test\_tm7873** on X.
-Thanks to everyone who likes their AI chats… just a bit more magical. ✨
+Thanks to everyone who likes their AI chats… just a bit more magical. ✨ And many thanks to **@tnemoroccan** on X. for adding more blur elements and custom backgrounds!

 ---